Free concerts at the Depot Every Saturday Night, June Through October

 Saturday, June 11

-The Freight Hoppers have been presenting hard driving, old time string band music for more than 20 years.
-Their repertoire includes music that was first recorded in the late 1920's and early 1930's, and spans from Mississippi to West Virginia.
-The Freight Hoppers entertain crowds with hard driving old time music with an emotional, raw excitement that keeps one foot planted in the past and the other in the present.
-The band has toured internationally and has been featured on Garrison Keillor’s “A Prairie Home Companion.”
+Frank Lee has been presenting hard driving, old time string band music for more than 20 years.
+His repertoire includes music that was first recorded in the late 1920's and early 1930's, and spans from Mississippi to West Virginia.
+Frank is a founding member of the Freight Hoppers that have toured internationally and been featured on Garrison Keillor’s “A Prairie Home Companion.”

 Saturday, June 18